1iekki/python-osu-engine/README.md

 # rythm-game-project
- This is a project of a rythm game based on osu! that i'm making using pygame python library .
+ This is my university project which consists of making a rythm game based on osu! using pygame python library.